oalmalky5/my-portfolio/content/case-studies/employee-attrition-prediction.md

 ### **Attrition by Average Age**

+Age dynamics play a pivotal role in employee retention:

 - **Employees Staying:** Average age of **37.6 years**.
-- **Employees Leaving:** Average age of **33.6 years**.
+- **Employees Leaving:** Younger average age at **33.6 years**.

-- Indicates that employees who leave tend to be younger on average compared to those who stay.
+This indicates that younger employees are more susceptible to leaving the organization.

 ![Attrition by Average Age](/case_studies_pics/hr_case_study_graphs/average_age.png)